-181. IPS has failed to adduce any reliable evidence to explain how it perceived the rationale of its business model.
-There is no evidence to explain how the business model took into account the tax and employment regulatory benefits which IPS plainly intended to provide.

-The legal relationship between IPS and Consultants

-182. The legal relationship between IPS and the consultants will be defined by the written contracts, construed in the context of the background facts at the time they were entered into.
-I shall firstly consider the context in which the written contracts were executed.

-183. Consultants are generally introduced to IPS by recruitment companies.
+- 181. IPS has failed to adduce any reliable evidence to explain how it perceived the rationale of its business model.
+There is no evidence to explain how the business model took into account the tax and employment regulatory benefits which IPS plainly intended to provide." - The legal relationship between IPS and the Contractors - 33.
+The Tribunal turned next to the nature of the legal relationship between IPS and the Contractors: - "182.
+The legal relationship between IPS and the consultants will be defined by the written contracts, construed in the context of the background facts at the time they were entered into.
+I shall firstly consider the context in which the written contracts were executed. - 183.
+Consultants are generally introduced to IPS by recruitment companies.
 I do not know what sort of discussions take place between consultants and recruitment companies as part of that introduction.
 However, IPS does provide marketing material to consultants.
 The FAQs from 2004 include a question relating to "my company status".
 The answer states "you only use the company for the purpose of raising your invoices".
 This tends to suggest what is being marketed is an invoicing service.
-The literature goes on to say that this eliminates the administration "associated with owning your own limited company", which tends to suggest that IPS provides an alternative to a contractor using his or her own limited company to provide services, and something more than an invoicing service.

-184. The marketing literature also refers to "tax efficient payment solutions" and indicates that IPS is marketing a product which enables consultants to work as self-employed contractors with associated tax benefits.
+The literature goes on to say that this eliminates the administration "associated with owning your own limited company", which tends to suggest that IPS provides an alternative to a contractor using his or her own limited company to provide services, and something more than an invoicing service. - 184.
+The marketing literature also refers to "tax efficient payment solutions" and indicates that IPS is marketing a product which enables consultants to work as self-employed contractors with associated tax benefits.
 Again, this tends to suggest something more than an invoicing service.
-IPS's website in August 2019 referred to consultants "sub-contracting" with IPS.

-185. The marketing literature it not without ambiguity.
+IPS's website in August 2019 referred to consultants "sub-contracting" with IPS. - 185.
+The marketing literature [s] not without ambiguity.
 However, it is not appropriate to adopt an overly legalistic approach to the language used.
-Whilst the marketing literature might be said to be consistent with both an invoicing service and a chain of supply, overall in my view it tends to suggest a structure in which contractors supply services to IPS which in turn supplies services to recruitment companies in a chain of supply.

-186. Once a consultant has been referred to IPS and agreed to establish a relationship with IPS, IPS provides a welcome pack.
+Whilst the marketing literature might be said to be consistent with both an invoicing service and a chain of supply, overall in my view it tends to suggest a structure in which contractors supply services to IPS which in turn supplies services to recruitment companies in a chain of supply. - 186.
+Once a consultant has been referred to IPS and agreed to establish a relationship with IPS, IPS provides a welcome pack.
 The welcome pack is unambiguous as to the nature of the relationship.
-It refers explicitly to consultants supplying their services to IPS which IPS then supplies to the client.

-187. It seems to me that part of the factual matrix will include IPS's understanding of the regulatory background, the legal relationship between consultants and recruitment companies and the legal relationship between IPS and recruitment companies.
-At this stage I shall simply look at the main terms of the written contracts between the consultants and IPS, and the language used in those contracts.
-I have set out the terms of those contracts in my findings of fact.
+It refers explicitly to consultants supplying their services to IPS which IPS then supplies to the client. - 187.
+It seems to me that part of the factual matrix will include IPS's understanding of the regulatory background, the legal relationship between consultants and recruitment companies and the legal relationship between IPS and recruitment companies.
+At this stage I shall simply look at the main terms of the written contracts between the consultants and